UCSC-Treehouse/hub/README.md

-# s2s-tools
+# Treehouse Tertiary Analysis Hub
-Tooling to spin up and manage jupyter, nbviewer, xena and tensorboard
+Tooling to spin up and manage jupyterhub, nbviewer, and xena for tertiary analysis